-6.2.9 Method of Deactivating Private Keys
+6.2.9 Method of deactivating private key

 MSC Trustgate.com's Private Keys are deactivated via logout procedures on the applicable HSM device when not in use.
 MSC Trustgate.com prevent unauthorized access to any activated cryptographic modules.

 Subscribers should deactivate their Private Keys via logout and removal procedures when not in use.